javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 Any event handler can stop the event by calling `event.stopPropagation()`, but that's not recommended, because we can't really be sure we won't need it above, maybe for completely different things.

-The capturing phrase is used very rarely, usually we handle events on bubbling.
+The capturing phase is used very rarely, usually we handle events on bubbling.
 And there's a logic behind that.

 In real world, when an accident happens, local authorities react first.
 They know best the area where it happened.
 Then higher-level authorities if needed.